International Internships

 Internships in Valencia, Spain

-ECZ Study Abroad – an approved USU third party provider – offers business internships in Valencia, Spain from mid-May to end of July.
-Any business major can apply.
-There is a cost associated with doing an internship in Valencia but the cost includes housing, cultural and professional experiences, medical/evacuation insurance, and on the ground support by the staff of ECZ Study Abroad.
-The benefit of going through a third-party provider is that there is no visa requirement to do an internship and ECZ Study Abroad is well connected with companies in Valencia so a great internship can be obtained.
+The Learning Abroad Co. – an approved USU third party provider – offers business internships in Valencia, Spain from mid-May to end of July.
+Any business major can apply and internships are based on major and/or interest.
+There is a cost associated with doing an internship in Valencia but the cost includes housing, cultural and professional experiences, medical/evacuation insurance, and on the ground support by the staff of The Learning Abroad Co..
+The benefit of going through a third-party provider is that there is no visa requirement to do an internship and The Learning Abroad Co. is well connected with companies in Valencia so a great internship can be obtained.
 Spanish is not required.

 If interested, contact Liz Allred at liz.allred@usu.edu for more information.